AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/store-config.md

 ## Example usage

+The [Commerce API playground](https://experienceleague.adobe.com/developer/commerce/storefront/playgrounds/commerce-services/) provides a sample `storeConfig` query that you can run against a live instance of Adobe Commerce with Luma sample data.
+Note that the responses may vary, depending on the configuration of the Commerce instance.

 ### Query a store's configuration

 The `storeConfig` query can return `base` and `extended` store configuration setting.
 The following call returns all `base` details of a store's configuration.